Vino927/realestate-price-predictor/README.md

 ### Improvement 3: Dynamic Learning Rate
-I implemented a learning rate scheduler that started with a higher learning rate of .001 which stayed constant for the first 50 epochs and then expoentially lowered allowing the model to fine-tune its weights with more precision.
+Implemented a learning rate scheduler that started with a higher learning rate of .001 which stayed constant for the first 50 epochs and then expoentially lowered allowing the model to fine-tune its weights with more precision.

 #### Results:
 - `RMSE` = 89007.439